My Terminal Setup, Explained

 setw -g pane-base-index 1

 The prefix change from Ctrl+B to Ctrl+A is the most important one.
-Ctrl+B requires an awkward hand position โ your index finger stretches to B while your pinky holds Ctrl.
-Ctrl+A lets you keep your left hand in a natural position.
-Small thing, but tmux is all keyboard shortcuts, so the ergonomics matter.
+Ctrl+B requires an awkward hand stretch.
+Ctrl+A keeps your left hand in a natural position. tmux is all keyboard shortcuts, so ergonomics matter.

-The mouse support gets me some side-eye from terminal purists.
-But scrolling through log output with the mouse wheel is just faster than pressing Ctrl+A then [ then navigating with keys.
+Mouse support gets side-eye from terminal purists.
+Scrolling through log output with the mouse wheel is faster than entering copy mode and navigating with keys.
 I'll take the practical tool over the ideologically pure one.

-#{pane_current_path} on the split commands means new panes open in the same directory as the current pane.
-Without this, every new pane starts in your home directory and you have to cd to wherever you were working.
-A small annoyance that I fixed once and never thought about again.
+#{pane_current_path} on split commands โ new panes open in the same directory as the current pane.
+Without it, every new pane starts in your home directory and you cd to where you were working.
+Fixed once, never thought about again.

 Git Aliases